 - 3.1 The Policy context is clearly set out in ELS chapter 2, which summarises the key requirements of the National Planning Policy Framework (NPPF) and key guidance in the national Planning Practice Guidance (PPG). - 3.2 ELS Chapter 2 also refers to the other relevant strategies and studies notably the D2N2 Local Enterprise Partnership's Strategic Economic Plan (SEP) Vision 2030 which is a comprehensive economic strategy for the region, forming the basis for future investment decisions by the LEP and its partners (D2N2 is the Local Enterprise Partnership for Derbyshire and Nottinghamshire).
 Reference is also made to the Draft D2N2 Local Industrial Strategy [LIS] which was submitted to the government in March 2020 and covers the same time period as the Vision 2030.
 It sets out a limited number of focused, evidence-backed priorities, which will help drive the region towards the vision and targets set out in the SEP.
 This chapter also outlines important local studies and strategies taken into account in the ELS.
-D2N2's most recent strategy, the Recovery and Growth Strategy, launched in response to the unprecedented combination of impacts from Covid-19, Brexit and Climate Change.
-This strategy emphasises the need to take advantages of long-term opportunities including the redevelopment of the Ratcliffe on Soar Power Station, creative and bioscience industries in Nottingham City and the East Midlands Freeport.
-The D2N2 LEP function is to be integrated into the East Midlands Combined County Authority (EMCCA), who will take on their responsibilities for strategic economic planning and delivery of government programmes and who will prepare a new economic strategy replacing the LIS and SEP.
-At the time of writing LEP staff have transferred to the new EMCCA, however, the LEP Board will remain in place until the end of 2024.
-The Devolution Deal agreed with Government emphasises the priorities of sustainable economic growth, investment in skills and training, public transport and low carbon agenda.
+D2N2's most recent strategy, the Recovery and Growth Strategy, was launched in response to the unprecedented combination of impacts from Covid-19, Brexit and Climate Change.
+This strategy emphasises the need to take advantages of long-term opportunities including the redevelopment of the Ratcliffe on Soar Power Station, creative and bioscience industries in Nottingham City and the East Midlands Freeport. - 3.3 The D2N2 LEP function has now been integrated into the East Midlands Combined County Authority (EMCCA), who have taken on their responsibilities for strategic economic planning and delivery of government programmes and who will prepare a new economic strategy replacing the LIS and SEP.
+The Devolution Deal agreed with Government emphasises the priorities of sustainable economic growth, investment in skills and training, public transport and the low carbon agenda.